juanlazarde/ansible/README.md

     $ nano ansible.cfg
     $ nano hosts.yml

-Remember to use the `sh ansible_install.sh -e` command to create encrypted variables, like passwords.
-To save them to files you can `sh ansible_install.sh -e > encrypted_text.txt`
+Remember to use the `bassh ansible_install.sh -e` command to create encrypted variables, like passwords.
+To save them to files you can `bash ansible_install.sh -e encrypted_text.txt`

 ## Check connection to hosts